DOI-ONRR/onrr.gov-site/.github/ISSUE_TEMPLATE/submit-an-onrr-gov-request_v2.md

 ---

-Please reference the following wiki to make your request as clear as possible for us: https://github.com/ONRR/onrr.gov-site/wiki/Using-github#best-practices-for-writing-your-github-requests
+Please reference the following wiki to make sure your request is easy for us to understand: https://github.com/ONRR/onrr.gov-site/wiki/Using-github#best-practices-for-writing-your-github-requests

 *  If you want to update existing document(s), please follow this example request format: https://github.com/ONRR/onrr.gov-site/wiki/Using-github#example---clear-request-to-update-an-existing-document